arthur900530/team-bug-farmers/UI-Mockups.md

 # UI Mockups in Figma[^1]
 Create high-fidelity mockups for each of your two chosen user stories.
+[Try it here](https://bust-gift-55503019.figma.site)

 ## Screen 1: Join Meeting
 #### User clicks a link → launches Zoom.
 This is the first screen they see.